Cat-Lips/GodotSharp.SourceGenerators/README.md

   * Method attribute (GD4 only)
   * Generates default plugin overrides and options to make plugin class cleaner (inherit from OnImportEditorPlugin)
   * Includes base classes/helpers to create project specific source generators
-  * (Not that useful unless writing lots of plugins - might remove in v3)
+  * (Not that useful unless writing lots of plugins - will be removed in v3)